wcventure/FuzzingPaper/README.md

 # Recent Papers Related To Fuzzing

-# All Papers (Classification according to Conference)
+# All Papers (Classification according to Publication)

 - **Survey/Review**
     - [Fuzzing: Hack, Art, and Science](#fuzzing-hack-art-and-science-cacm-2020)